matrix-io/matrix-creator-ir-test/README.md

 ![](./demo.gif)

 # Setup
 This guide will be utilizing pins **13 & 16** of the Raspberry Pi.
-These pins are connected to the MATRIX Creators **IR transmitter** & **IR receivers**, respectivly.
-For reference, below is an image of the Raspberry Pi GPIO connected to the MATRIX Creator
+These pins are connected to the MATRIX Creator's **IR transmitter** & **IR receivers**, respectivly.
+For reference, below is an image of the Raspberry Pi GPIO connected to the MATRIX Creator.

 ![](https://matrix-io.github.io/matrix-documentation/matrix-creator/img/m-7.png)